 Students have a section devoted to each subject.
 Teachers usually add one unit of study at a time to these sections.
 At this link, you can find the incredible subject cover pages pictured here.

 Section 8 ~ F.I.S.H.

 F.I.S.H.
 [Family Involvement Starts Here] is a schoolwide practice.
-All students have a F.I.S.H. binder for school and class notes, calendars, newsletters, permission slips, basically all types of teacher/parent communication are placed here.
+F.I.S.H. binders provide a special location for school and class notes, calendars, newsletters, permission slips, basically, all types of teacher/parent communication.
 Parents know this is where they need to look each night, and teachers check this section daily for any notes parents might send to school.
 During morning review, students open their binders to this section.
 The teacher can make a quick sweep through the classroom and collect any correspondence.

 See Parent Connection Newsletters for a monthly correspondence with parents.

 Teachers keep binders on Wednesdays.
 Parents know the binders will not come home on Wednesdays because the teacher removes the old material and adds new material from the binders and new material is added.